ClericPy/morebuiltins/doc.md

 ---

-    1.2 ptime - From timestring to timestamp.
-Translate %Y-%m-%d %H:%M:%S into timestamp
+    1.2 `ptime` - Converts a timestring formatted as %Y-%m-%d %H:%M:%S back into a timestamp.

         >>> ptime("2018-03-15 01:27:56", tzone=8)
         1521048476